Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

   - Create an application with a Client ID
   - Provide admin consent (pre-approval) for the following scopes (permissions):
     - '`https://graph.microsoft.com/openid`' for logging-on the user
-    - '`https://graph.microsoft.com/email`' for reading the logged-on user's mailbox properties
+    - '`https://graph.microsoft.com/email`' for reading the logged in user's mailbox properties
-    - '`https://graph.microsoft.com/profile`' for reading the logged-on user's properties
+    - '`https://graph.microsoft.com/profile`' for reading the logged in user's properties
     - '`https://graph.microsoft.com/user.read.all`' for reading properties of other users (manager, additional mailboxes and their managers)
     - '`https://graph.microsoft.com/group.read.all`' for reading properties of all groups, required for templates restricted to groups
-    - '`https://graph.microsoft.com/mailboxsettings.readwrite`' for updating the logged-on user's Out of Office auto reply messages
+    - '`https://graph.microsoft.com/mailboxsettings.readwrite`' for updating the logged in user's Out of Office auto reply messages
-    - '`https://graph.microsoft.com/EWS.AccessAsUser.All`' for updating the logged-on user's Outlook Web signature
+    - '`https://graph.microsoft.com/EWS.AccessAsUser.All`' for updating the logged in user's Outlook Web signature
   - Set the Redirect URI to '`http://localhost`' and configure it for '`mobile and desktop applications`'
   - Enable '`Allow public client flows`' to make Windows Integrated Authentication (SSO) work for Azure AD joined devices
 - In Set-OutlookSignature, use '`.\config\default graph config.ps1`' as a template for a custom Graph configuration file